 The trail offers an array of views and unique features of Lake Superior’s North Shore.
 While it is characterized by pretty views along its wooded stretches, there also are ridges and cliffs to explore at your own speed.

 One of the more challenging aspects of hiking the Trail is the elevation changes.
 Instead of long climbs and descents found in mountains, it is constantly ascending and descending.

 The trail goes over parts of the shoreline, which in some places is only six feet wide.
 The biggest elevation gain on the SHT is at 1829 feet at more than 1000 feet above Lake Superior.

-There’s no shortage of camp sites as they’re all over this place, in fact there is about 93 campsites scattered along its length.
-This means where one might stop overnight or longer depending how far out into nature your willing go.
+There’s no shortage of campsites as they’re all over this place, in fact, there are about 93 campsites scattered along its length.
+This means where one might stop overnight or longer depending on how far out into nature your willing go.

 John Muir Trail

-The John Muir Trail is a 211 mile trail in California that runs along and near Sierra Nevada mountain range, starting at Yosemite National Park on its southern end to Mt Whitney (the tallest peak of this region) as it’s northern terminus…and everything between these two points are some amazing views!
+The John Muir Trail is a 211-mile trail in California that runs along and near Sierra Nevada mountain range, starting at Yosemite National Park on its southern end to Mt Whitney (the tallest peak of this region) as its northern terminus…and everything between these two points provides some amazing views!

 The John Muir Trail is also a land blessed with the mildest, sunniest climate of any major mountain range in the world.
 The best time to hike the JMT is during late spring or early summer as the weather will be mild, and there are fewer bugs to worry about.

 If you want more solitude on your journey then I would recommend hiking in September when most people have gone back home for school–or if not that time of year just go at any other point where few hikers can make their way up into these mountains!